Lekeisha Pergoliti: Early life

 Pergoliti was born on 20 April 2002 in Bunbury, Western Australia.
 She was born to parents of Italian ancestry and has a younger sister.
 At the age of 11, she took up soccer and basketball and three years later, she took up boxing.
-Around this time, she had broken her ankle which led her to focus on boxing.
+Around this time, she had broken her ankle, which led her to focus on boxing.

 Amateur career

-In 2018 Pergoliti won the state, national and National Golden Gloves titles in the junior and youth level.
+In 2018, Pergoliti won the state, national, and National Golden Gloves titles at the junior and youth levels.
 The following year, she would repeat this feat while in the women's welterweight category.
 She won the state title once more in 2022, this time at the Elite Senior level.

 Pergoliti competed in the 70 kg category of the 2025 World Boxing Championships held in Liverpool, England.
 She defeated Bárbara Maria dos Santos in the round of 16, Lisa O'Rourke in the quarterfinals and Aziza Zokirova in the semifinals.
 In the gold medal match, she lost to Natalya Bogdanova 5-0.